MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-usbhubmddevext.md

 ---
-title: usbkd.usbhubmddevext
+title: "usbkd.usbhubmddevext"
-description: The usbkd.usbhubmddevext command displays a usbhub _DEVICE_EXTENSION_HUB structure if one is present in a crash dump that was generated as a result of a Bug Check 0xFE.
+description: "The usbkd.usbhubmddevext command displays a usbhub _DEVICE_EXTENSION_HUB structure if one is present in a crash dump that was generated as a result of a Bug Check 0xFE."
 keywords: ["usbkd.usbhubmddevext Windows Debugging"] ms.date: 05/23/2017
 topic_type: